JudyWu/caspir-data-visualization/README.md

 #####Notes for Calculation
 + Graph one (Time vs. Drinking)
     - It starts from the first entry date of the CSV file even though it is not completed until the last date
-    - Missing date will be inserted while duplicated day will be deleted following the rule below
+    - Missing date will be inserted while duplicated day will be deleted following the rule below.
-        - Deleted the uncompleted
+        - Deleted the uncompleted.
-        - If there are both data for all entries, get the latest one
+        - If there are both data for all entries, get the latest one.
+        - All date gets pushed one day ahead because the entries in the CSV file captures the drinking the night before.

 + Graph two (TDS vs. Drinking)
-    - It is the average drinking per TDS on the days that the participant did enter a number for the amtdrink variable
+    - It is the average drinking per TDS on the days that the participant did enter a number for the amtdrink variable.
-    - The average number for drinking  is timed by 2 after the calculation of the raw data in the CSV file because the entry in the CSV file is 1 for 1- 2 drinks in the choices for the participant while 2 for 3 - 4 drinks
+    - The average number for drinking  is timed by 2 after the calculation of the raw data in the CSV file because the entry in the CSV file is 1 for 1- 2 drinks in the choices for the participant while 2 for 3 - 4 drinks.

 + Part C (Past Month Drinking)
-    - All the data are only from the last 30 days counted from the last entry date
+    - All the data are only from the last 30 days counted from the last entry date.
-    - EMA Compliance is the total of moderate days and heavy drinking days
+    - EMA Compliance is the total of moderate days and heavy drinking days.
-    - abstinent days are the days while totalDrink variable is 0
+    - abstinent days are the days while totalDrink variable is 0.
-    - The average drinking is divided by drinking day which is the EMA compliance
+    - The average drinking is divided by drinking day which is the EMA compliance.

 + Part D (Overview of high risk situation over past month)
-    - All the average results are divided by the times that there is an entry besides blank
+    - All the average results are divided by the times that there is an entry besides blank.
-    - The average number for drinking  is timed by 2 after the calculation of the raw data in the CSV file because the entry in the CSV file is 1 for 1- 2 drink in the choices for the participant while 2 for 3 - 4 drinks
+    - The average number for drinking  is timed by 2 after the calculation of the raw data in the CSV file because the entry in the CSV file is 1 for 1- 2 drink in the choices for the participant while 2 for 3 - 4 drinks.

 _For more information please email caspir@northwell.edu_